suncoast-devs/handbook/lessons/cs-api-servers/index.md

 because the return type is more complicated than a simple `string` and .NET is automatically converting our output to JSON for us.

-Lets return some more complex data.
-Lets roll many die.
+Let's return some more complex data.
+Let's roll many die.

 ## Rolling more than one die.